 - Customizable insights through dashboards and calculated metrics

-While FullStory certainly overlaps with Google Analytics in a few ways (eg. campaign tracking, sankey/flow diagrams, and funnel configurations), even at a high level you can see that it’s designed for a different purpose.
-One is meant to aggregate data across sessions, and the other is meant to provide granular qualitative as well as quantitative data about the end user’s experience.
+While FullStory certainly overlaps with Google Analytics in a few ways (e.g. campaign tracking, Sankey/flow diagrams, and funnel configurations), even at a high level you can see that it’s designed for a different purpose.
+Google Analytics is meant to aggregate data across sessions, while FullStory is meant to provide granular, qualitative as well as quantitative data about the end user’s experience.

-These insights generated by FullStory are exactly what creative teams need in order to provide a personalized digital experience for their brand’s end consumers’.
+The experience optimization insights generated by FullStory are exactly what creative teams need in order to provide a more personalized digital experience for consumers.

-Now that you’ve seen the high-level comparison, Let’s imagine that you’re on the creative team that works on an ecommerce website, and you’ve recently rolled out a newly redesigned website.
-You’re eager for insights and you’re likely to have lots of CX/UX questions about how specific design decisions are performing, and how you can learn about user behaviors in order to inform a future iteration or personalized campaign.
+Now that you’ve seen the high-level comparison between a DXI and a marketing analytics platform, Let’s imagine that you’re on the creative team that works on an ecommerce website, and you’ve recently rolled out a newly redesigned website.
+You’re eager for insights and likely to have lots of CX/UX questions about how specific design decisions are performing, and what can be learned about user behaviors in order to inform a future experience optimization iteration on the site.

 After the redesign, you might have the following type of questions:

-- Which types of website media (i.e. images, video, tool tips, recommendations, widgets/calculators) ultimately lead to transactions?
+- What type of website media (i.e. images, video, tool tips, recommendations, widgets/calculators) ultimately leads to transactions?

-- Which website elements are getting rage clicks, error clicks, and dead clicks; potentially causing user frustrations?
+- What website elements are getting rage clicks, error clicks, and dead clicks, potentially causing user frustrations?
 What is the opportunity cost for each of these?

-- Where do loading spinners happen on our website and for how long do users wait?
+- Where do loading spinners happen and for how long do users wait?

-- How does our new design impact funnel metrics and where are users experiencing friction?
+- How does the new design impact funnel metrics and where are users experiencing friction?

 - Where are users experiencing errors?
 Are they on form fields, 404 pages, modals, or elsewhere?
 Why and what are the issues?